-Our experienced attorneys handle both state and federal crimes, including but not limited to the following matters:
+Our experienced Cape May criminal attorneys handle both state and federal crimes, including but not limited to the following matters:

 We handle narcotics charges arising from a broad spectrum of controlled dangerous substances (CDS), including but not limited to marijuana, heroin, cocaine, methamphetamine, LSD, ecstasy, ketamine, psilocybin mushrooms, and prescription drugs such as OxyContin (Oxycodone) and Xanax (Alprazolam).

 - Possession with Intent to Distribute (PWID)

 - Simple Possession

 DUI and DWI

 If you were charged with Driving Under the Influence (DUI) or Driving While Intoxicated (DWI) or were cited for DUI-related offenses such as refusing a breathalyzer test, contact our Cape May criminal defense lawyers.